lenkei-mark/shopping-list/README.md

-# Shareable shopping list
+# Real-time shopping list

-Share your online shopping list with anyone just through a link
+Share your online real-time shopping list with anyone just through a link

 # Tools used in this project